jkonglab/Liver_Portal_Tract_Segmentation/README.md

 ```
 ### Note
 * `model.py` constructs our proposed MUSA-UNet.
-* `utils.py` defines modules to build the network.
+* `utils.py` defines modules to build the network: RSA/DSC block, loss function, etc.
-* In `config.py` users can change configurations including I/O paths and traning hyperparameters.
+* In `config.py` users can change configurations including I/O paths, filter size and number for the first layer of the network, and traning hyperparameters.
 More explanations are given in the file.
 * The images for training should locate in `train_path/X`, and the corresponding ground truth should locate in `train_path/Y`.